clearlinux/dockerfiles/redis/README.md

    ```

-3. Install redis bundle and connect to the service.
+3. Install redis bundle and connect to the service, where 30001 is the port number defined in your service.

    ```
    swupd bundle-add redis-native